 Traditional Chinese Massage (Tui Na) uses a variety of effective massage techniques to help release deep-rooted areas of tension and stress throughout the body.
-Chinese Massage is commonly used for physical and Sports injury’s, back and neck pain, headaches and migraines.
 Chinese Massage therapy also has a very relaxing effect on the nervous system and can be particularly helpful for alleviating stress and anxiety.

 Tui Na combines deep tissue massage, acupressure and trigger point therapy with stretches and joint manipulations.
 This is what makes it stand out compared to different types of massage and body work therapies and gives it the unique ability to address many different types of health complaints.
 Dating back more than 3000 years, elements of Tui Na can clearly be seen to have inspired many modern forms of massage including: Shiatsu, Myofascial release therapy, Reflexology, Chiropractics and Craniosacral therapy.

 Acupressure and Trigger Point Therapy

 Nick specialises in acupressure and trigger point therapy which is where Chinese massage is most unique and effective.
 Direct pressure is applied to tender points around the site of pain or injury.
 Often this pressure feels deeply relieving, and feels like ‘the root’ of the pain is being found and addressed!
 Nick is adept at finding these points and the root of your pain or injury.